Definition and Purpose of L’Atelier

 “Lah- too- lee- ā”

-Due to COVID-19, all programming has been rescheduled for the summer of 2022.
+Due to COVID-19, we intend to resume programming for the summer of 2022.
+We miss students!